sigasi/sigasi_insights/content/opinion/why-hardware-designers-should-switch-eclipse.md

 Similarly, a small bug can become extremely costly if is detected late: processing the bug report, compensating your customer, chasing the bug down, fixing it...all add time, which means money.
 Managers should seriously consider every single tool that can possibly help avoid this mess.
 They should also look for ways to increase the overall productivity of their engineering teams.
 Bad decisions, bad tools, and bad processes kill productivity.

-## IDE is the cockpit for developers {: id="ide-is-the-cockpit-for-developers" name="ide-is-the-cockpit-for-developers"}
+## IDE is the cockpit for developers

 Software engineers, like HDL designers, continuously work with code, documentation, build scripts, and logs.
 What can they use as their cockpit?